grrr-amsterdam/cookie-consent/README.md

 ### update

-Will fire whenever the cookie settings are updated, or when the instance is constructed and existing settings are found.
+Will fire whenever the cookie settings are updated, or when the instance is constructed and stored preferences are found.
 It returns the array with cookie preferences, identical to the `getPreferences()` method.

-This can be used to fire tag triggers for each cookie type, for example via Google Tag Manager.
+This event can be used to fire tag triggers for each cookie type, for example via Google Tag Manager (GTM).
+In the following example trackers are loaded via a trigger added in GTM.
+Each cookie type has it's own trigger, based on the `cookieType` variable, and the trigger itself is invoked by the `cookieConsent` event.

 Example: